pokepokepokedex/pokedex-frontend/README.md

 # pokestats

 Pokestats is a simple database where you can view pokemon and their stats.
-You can even save your favorite pokemon to your backpack so you can view them later!
+Your favorite pokemon can be saved to the "backpack" so you can view them later!

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Following the instructions below and acquire a copy of the project, run on your local machine for development and testing purposes.
+See deployment for notes on how to deploy this application on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+Requirements and tutorial of installation

 ```
 Give examples